ericproffitt/TopicModelsVB.jl/README.md

 study         political        provide       variation        analysis        field           studies      proposed        methods
 ```

-One thing we notice so far is that despite producing what are clearly coherent topics, many of the top words in each of the LDA topics are words such as *research*, *study*, *data*, etc.  While such terms would be considered informative in a generic corpus, they are effectively stop words in a corpus composed of scientific article abstracts.
+One thing we notice so far is that despite producing what are clearly coherent topics, many of the top words in each of the LDA topics are words such as *research*, *study*, *data*, etc.  While such terms would be considered informative in a generic corpus, they are effectively stop words in a corpus composed of science article abstracts.
 Such corpus-specific stop words will be missed by most generic stop word lists, and can be a difficult to pinpoint and individually remove prior to training.
 Thus let's change our model to a filtered latent Dirichlet allocation (fLDA) model.

 ```julia
 srand(1)